 of aviation.
 Among them, these few stand out not just as pioneers but also

-It may go faster, but look inside the Space Shuttle cockpit and
+It may have flown faster, higher, and farther, but look inside the Space Shuttle cockpit and

 you'll find the very same stick-and-rudder control system...